aliclark/fetchey/README.md

 * requests
 * xmltodict

-(There's also a Pipenv file for the two modules)
+(There's also a Pipfile file for the two modules)

 Usage
 -----